digia3d/Hogwarts_School_of_Magic/README.md

 ****

+**[Hogwarts]**Hogwarts_School_of_Magic
-**[Hogwarts]** is a fun app for Harry Potter fans who want to check which Hogwarts house they would fit into.
+ is a fun app for Harry Potter fans who want to check which Hogwarts house they would fit into.
 And to see 10 most popular characters from each house.

 ## 🛠 Built With <a name="built-with"></a>